How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 When Diaper Rash Needs a Doctor

 If your baby’s diaper rash doesn’t improve after three days of consistent care, it’s time to call your pediatrician.
-You should seek medical advice sooner if you see signs of infection, including increased redness, swelling, pus, or blisters.
+You should seek medical advice sooner if you see signs of infection, including increased redness, swelling, pus, open sores, blisters, or bleeding.

 Watch your baby closely during diaper changes; if the rash causes obvious discomfort or pain, don’t wait.
 Persistent rashes that don’t respond to over-the-counter treatment may need prescription-strength creams or a closer evaluation.

-Fever, poor feeding, or unusual fussiness can point to an underlying issue that needs prompt care.
+Fever, poor feeding, spreading rash, or unusual fussiness can point to an underlying issue that needs prompt care.
 When you act early, you protect your baby’s skin and avoid unnecessary suffering.

 Trust your judgment: if the diaper rash looks worse, spreads, or keeps returning, your pediatrician can help you decide the next step.
 You don’t have to manage every rash alone, and you deserve clear guidance that supports your child’s comfort and healing.